 Any change to a field on the Redis for PCF tile causes BOSH to redeploy both the legacy and the On-Demand Redis Brokers after the operator runs the

 This section explains how changing the network after deploying Redis for PCF affects instances and apps.

-If the service network Classless Inter-Domain Routing (CIDR) range is changed for a tile, you must unbind and rebind existing apps to the on-demand Redis instance.
+If you change the service network, you must unbind and rebind existing apps to the on-demand Redis instance.

-If there are no dedicated-VM instances, it is safe to change the service network.
-New on-demand service instances are placed into the new network, but existing on-demand service instances are not moved.
-If you need to move the data in on-demand Redis instances to a new network: create a new instance, migrate the data manually, and delete the old instance.
+New on-demand service instances are placed into the new service network, but existing on-demand service instances are not moved.
+If you need to move the data in on-demand Redis instances to a new service network, you must create a new instance, migrate the data manually, and delete the old instance.